Semester Classes & Dates

 SEMESTER DATES

-View Current Schedule Here: SPRING 2023 CLASSES.pdf
+View Current Schedule Here: FALL 2023 CLASSES.pdf

 To Enroll: Click on the “Class Enrollment Form” at the bottom of this page.
 You must already be a member of WWHM to enroll.